cleitonsouza01/trade/docs/api/options.md

 - operations to represent the sale or the purchase of each of its underlying assets, if any.

 ## fetch_exercises(container)
-A OperationContainer task.
+An OperationContainer task.

-After this task is executed, all operations created by Exercise objects will be on the container positions under the key 'exercises'.
+Fetch all exercise operations on the container into a single exercise (by asset) on the container positions dictionary under the key 'exercises'.

 ## License